Get

 Due to their background as duck retrievers, Labrador Retrievers love to swim.
 These dogs adore water and will not shy away from leaping into a pond or pool.
 Labrador Retrievers have waterproof coats and webbed feet, which make them adept swimmers.
 Since these dogs were bred in Canada and trained in Northern Europe, they will not shy away from water that is usually too cold for other dogs.

-Not only is the Labrador Retriever’s coat waterproof, but it is also thick and warm, which allows them to splash through cold water better than most other dog breeds.
+Not only is the Labrador Retriever’s coat water resistant, but it is also thick and warm, which allows them to splash through cold water better than most other dog breeds.
 These traits allow Labrador Retrievers to spend ample time in the water without slowing down.
 Even if you do not hunt ducks, your Labrador Retriever will still appreciate time in the pool during the summer or trips to the beach.

 5. Labs Are Also Excellent Sporting Dogs